Remove Problem Clients in 4 Steps Without Losing Referrals: Exit Protocol for $80K–$120K Operators

 Chloe’s contract:

-Most founders skip this step or do it wrong.
-This conversation is your CYA if the client later claims you “fired them without warning.”
+Most founders either skip this step or execute it poorly, even though this conversation is your CYA if the client later claims you “fired them without warning.”

 Step 1: Schedule the Call (Day 8)